Florida Attorney for Theft Charges

 These levels determine whether an offense will be prosecuted as a felony or a misdemeanor.
 The degree often depends on the value of the stolen property and other circumstances.

-In Florida, theft and property crimes can range from lower level petit theft offenses that include shoplifting or vandalism, to high-level felonies such as armed robbery and arson.
+In Florida, theft crimes can range from lower level petit theft offenses that include shoplifting or vandalism, to high-level felonies such as armed robbery and arson.
 Although burglary often involves theft, by law, it only requires unlawful entry with intent to commit a crime to be considered a crime.
 Other offenses include the taking of property or money.
 And if a victim is present, the crime can be considered robbery.

 Definition of Theft According to Florida Law